-- Tramps: A boat or ship engaged in the tramp trade is one which does not have a fixed schedule or published ports of call.
+- Tramps: A boat or ship engaged in the tramp trade does not have a fixed schedule or published ports of call.

 3. Tanker Ships

 Tanker ships are specialised vessels for carrying a large amount of liquid cargo.
-Tankers are further sub-divided into different types on the basis of the cargo they carry.
+Tankers are further sub-divided into different types based on the cargo they carry.